 Once you’ve found the perfect fit for your dresses, you’ll need to make patterns.
 If you’re not a pattern cutter yourself, you can find help for this on the Sewport platform with pattern cutter professionals.
 You will need to decide your size range (e.g. UK size 8-16), so your patterns can be graded to perfectly fit each size.
 From here, samples can be made in each of the sizes you plan to produce.

 An important stage of garment manufacturing is receipt of your sample dresses.
 Take this time to analyse each design and gain valuable feedback from a selection of your target audience.
 This will enable you to make any changes at this critical stage before bulk production.
-If you don’t know what to expect or how sampling looks in production, check out our post about how a factory produces a garment for more clarification.

-Further information: How Clothes Are Made
+Further information – How Clothes Are Made

 Choosing a clothing manufacturer